kenyonhall/pacman/README.md

 # pacman
-A fun Pacman game implementation using modern web technologies.
+A fun Pacman animation implementation using modern web technologies.
-Coming soon, play and enjoy the classic game with enhanced graphics.
+Play and enjoy the classic game with enhanced graphics (coming soon)

 Launch the animation here. https://kenyonhall.github.io/pacman/